digidem/osm-p2p-db/README.md

 `docs` is an object mapping hyperlog hashes to current document values.
 If a document has been deleted, it will only have the properties `{ id: <osm-id>,
 version: <osm-version>, deleted: true}`.

+### osm.getByVersion(version, cb)

+Fetch a specific OSM element by its version string.
+Returns `null` if not found, otherwise the single element.

 ### osm.query(q, opts, cb)